 Easy-to-follow video tutorials help you learn software, creative, and business skills.Become a member

-Now, I'm going to go ahead and press the escape key, and go back to the original layer.
-And this time if I hold the shift key down, you'll notice if I make it smaller or bigger, it maintains the aspect ratio.
-So whenever scaling an image, always hold down the shift key so you don't make the person say, shorter and wider or too tall and too thin.
-Now another thing I could have done is instead of grabbing the corner, once I've selected the transform tool, I can go over here and click on the fill button.
+And at this point I can actually make this bigger or smaller so I can go ahead and grab the corner, and you'll notice that as I make it bigger or smaller it actually changes the aspect ratio.
+Now I'm going to go ahead and press the Escape key and go back to the original layer, and this time if I hold the Shift key down you'll notice if I make it smaller or bigger it maintains the aspect ratio.
+So whenever scaling an image always hold down the Shift key so you don't make the person shorter and wider or too tall and too thin.

-And now with that selected I can go ahead and make it more translucent and then add a blending mode to get the look that I want.
-You can use the up and down arrow keys to quickly step through all your different blending modes to see one that works for you.
-And I think lighter color works perfectly, because now it looks more like a background, as opposed to an overlay.
+I think lighter color works perfectly because now it looks more like a backgroud as opposed to an overlay.
 Blending modes and opacity is only part of what's really cool about working with layers.
 There's a lot of tools in Perfect Photo Suite that will allow you to bring your image to the next level.

 Get unlimited access to all courses for just $25/month.Become a member